AgoraIO-Usecase/AgoraChat-rn/README.md

 This is a multi-package management project managed by `lerna` and `yarn workspace`.

-- `example`: Example project, used to demonstrate and test the developed package.
+- `example`: A relatively complete example project, used for demonstration and test development.
+- `examples/uikit-example`: uikit example project (to be developed)
+- `examples/callkit-example`: callkit example project, mainly for demonstration of `callkit sdk`.
-- `packages/react-native-chat-uikit`: uikit project.
+- `packages/react-native-chat-uikit`: uikit project
-- `packages/react-native-chat-callkit`: callkit project (under development).
+- `packages/react-native-chat-callkit`: callkit project
-- ...

 **Note** The commands run by the project are generally in the project root directory, not the corresponding package directory or example directory.